MorganBergen/data-structures-and-algorithms/02-linked-list/README.md

     data{std::move(d)}, prev{p}, next{n};
 }
 ```
-this ia a move constructor it takes an rvalue reference to a `DataType` object `d` and moves it into the data member `data` using `std::move`.  the move constructor is used when creating a new `Node` object from an existing one, but transferring ownership of the data from the existing object to the new one.  this can be more efficient than copying the data itself.
+this is a move constructor it takes an rvalue reference to a `DataType` object `d` and moves it into the data member `data` using `std::move`.  the move constructor is used when creating a new `Node` object from an existing one, but transferring ownership of the data from the existing object to the new one.  this can be more efficient than copying the data itself.

 `Node` in general is a `struct` that holds a piece of data of type `DataType` as well as pointers to the previous and next nodes in the list.  the constructor takes an rvalue reference to a `DataType` object `DataType &&d` as well as two other nodes `Node *p = nullptr` and `Node *n = nullptr`.

 `std::move` is being used to cast `d` to an rvalue reference, which essentially "moves" the data rather than copying and assigning it.  this is a way to optimize the code and avoid unnecessary copying of the data.  the `std::move` function is part of the c++ standard library adn is used to convert an lvalue (an object that has a name and is stored in memory) to an rvalue (a temporary object that can be moved or destroyed).

 this `Node` move constructor is delcared with an rvalue reference parameter for `d`, because it is expected that `d` will be a temporary object (an rvalue) that will be moved into the `Node` object, specifically it's member variable `data`.  this can help to avoid unnecessary copying of the `DataType()` object and improve the performance of the program.  the `prev` and `next` pointers are declared as regular pointers because they are not expected to be temporary object.  they are simply pointer to other nodes in the linked list.  the `Node` move constructor initializes these pointer to `nullptr` by default if no arguments are provided.

+the way you can form this construction is by calling the follwing...

 ## the list adt